Robert Watt (Irish civil servant)

 Robert Watt is a senior member of the Civil Service of the Republic of Ireland and a former economist.
 He is the Secretary General of the Department of Health.

 Background

 Watt was born in 1969 or 1970.
 He grew up in Beaumont, Dublin and went to school at Ardscoil Rís.
 He holds a degree in business studies from the College of Commerce, Rathmines, and a master's degree in economics from University College Dublin (UCD).
-While studying at UCD he became involved with the Labour Party, canvassing for Derek McDowell in the 1992 Irish general election.

 Career

 After graduating from UCD, Watt worked briefly at IDA Ireland before joining the Department of Finance in 1993.
 In 2000, he resigned from the civil service to work as an economist in the private sector with roles at London Economics and Indecon Economic Consultants.
 Watt returned to the civil service in 2008, when he was made Assistant Secretary General at the Department of Finance.
 In 2011, he was appointed by Brendan Howlin as the first Secretary General of the Department of Public Expenditure and Reform.
 He held this post until he became Secretary General of the Department of Health in 2021.

 Watt previously applied for the role of Governor of the Central Bank of Ireland but was unsuccessful.
 He was also considered for the post of Garda Commissioner in 2017, a job which ultimately went to Drew Harris.

 Watt is a former member of the board of the National Treasury Management Agency and a former member of the Economic Management Council.
 His "combative" and "arrogant" style has been widely reported as the cause of disagreements with colleagues, including rows with several Government Ministers, and his salary of €292,000 has caused national controversy.